 Coffee, caffeinated tea, and alcohol are also off-limits on the Sattvic diet, which may make this eating pattern difficult to follow for those who enjoy these beverages.

 Although the Sattvic diet principles are based on Ayurvedic beliefs, they’re not necessarily based on scientific research.
 Therefore, some of the restrictions are likely unnecessary.

 The calories and nutrients the Sattvic diet provides are likely inadequate for most people — especially those with increased nutrient needs, such as people who are pregnant or nursing.

 When following the Sattvic diet, you must eat only approved foods and avoid foods in the rajasic and tamasic categories.

-Keep in mind that recommendations regarding what foods are considered Sattvic vary depending on the source, and many sources contradict one another in terms of what foods are allowed.
+Keep in mind that recommendations regarding what foods are considered sattvic vary depending on the source, and many sources contradict one another in terms of which foods are allowed.

 The following foods can be eaten liberally on the Sattvic diet (

 - Land and sea vegetables: spinach, carrots, celery, potatoes, broccoli, kelp, lettuce, peas, cauliflower, etc.